LucaRainone/RainCalendar/README.md

 # RainCalendar

-A minmimalist calendar in pure Javascript.
+A minmimalist and hackable calendar in **pure Javascript**.

+**In dist folder you have different version based on your needs.**

+Choose your favorite:

 ## Target

 ### window

- Loading `RainCalendar.min.js` you have available the RainCalendar function as `window` property
+ `RainCalendar.min.js` if you want to use it as simple function
  ```javascript
  // example
  RainCalendar('#calendar', {